PhilRW/blog/content/post/2016/reviewed/2016-04-11-the-case-for-real-smiles.markdown

 I agree.
 Would I post it on my blog if I didn't?

-<blockquote>If people in the far future were to unearth troves of 20th and 21st-century photographs, the first thing they might ask is “Why are they always smiling?”</blockquote>
+> If people in the far future were to unearth troves of 20th and 21st-century photographs, the first thing they might ask is “Why are they always smiling?”

 Source: _[The Case For Real Smiles](http://www.raptitude.com/2016/04/real-smiles/)_